The most popular Mexican food: 35 authentic dishes

 There are many different versions of the origin of the Mexican and it is attributed to many different locations, but, we can definitely trace it back to pre-Hispanic times because by many it is said that the name comes from “Mulli”, a Nahuatl language word that means “sauces”.

-It is said that from the indigenous times, people would mix many endemic peppers with herbs, pumpkin seeds, and a tomato sauce.
-It is said that this preparation was offered to gods in ceremonies.
+It is said that in indigenous times, people mixed many endemic peppers with herbs, pumpkin seeds, and tomato sauce.
+This preparation was said to be offered to the gods in ceremonies.

-After the Spanish influence arrived at the native gastronomy, many spices and other elements were added to the dish.
+After the Spanish influence arrived in the native gastronomy, many spices and other elements were added to the dish.

 Pozole Guerrero style